Ks89/My-MEAN-website-client/README.md

 - front-end e2e: work in progress, In future alphas I'll complete everything

 ## Experimental features
-- Tree shaking - working but with many bugs => [chech here for a preview](https://github.com/Ks89/My-MEAN-website-client/tree/treeshaking-rollup)
 - Angular 4 - still not working => [check here for a preview](https://github.com/Ks89/My-MEAN-website-client/issues/59)
     - angular2-image-popup needs an update (removing this lib everything is ok :))
     - protractor is broken (probably protractor's developers should release an update)